Weekly Global COVID-19 Wrap - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

-In this week’s Global COVID-19 Wrap, SABC News captures highlights from all corners of the globe as the number of confirmed coronavirus infections continues to rise.
+In this week’s Global COVID-19 Wrap, SABC News brings you highlights from around the world as the number of confirmed coronavirus infections continues to rise.

-The 572 million COVID-19 cases have been recorded globally, with over 542 million recoveries and over 6.3 million deaths.
+The world has currently recorded over 579 million COVID-19 cases, with over 549 million recoveries and over 6.4 million deaths.

 Here are COVID-19 stories making headlines around the world: